 DAN Payments came to Artkai to redesign and improve the onboarding process and registration flow for their existing product.
 The new onboarding structure and design were planned to be used for their other products, as the previous onboarding process was harming the user experience and was impeding customer acquisition.
 They needed us to uncover the problems with the Sign In & Sign Up processes and fix them.

-While conducting our initial research, we discovered a number of ways that the existing product interface was confusing.
+While conducting our initial research, we discovered several ways that the existing product interface was confusing.
 Starting from the landing page, the users had challenges choosing a price plan, finding necessary items, and later working with data tables and filters.
-The whole registration process took a couple of days - from selecting a price plan to setting up an account and making a payment.
+The registration process took a couple of days - from selecting a price plan to setting up an account and making a payment.
 In contrast, Stripe took only 3 minutes to get on board.

 Also, the Login and Sign Up pages had a different appearance and design, which caused confusion and weakened the brand image.